 Independent Ex-Senator Nick Xenophon has introduced the Competition and Consumer Amendment (Truth in Labelling—Palm Oil) Bill 2017 to Parliament.
 The Bill calls for clearer labelling of food products containing Palm Oil for both consumer health and environmental reasons.
 The Bill is currently in it’s second reading and Parliamentary debate.
 The adoption of new laws and amendments can be very slow, and this Bill still needs to be considered in detail as well as undergo a third reading.
 There are no set timelines for these procedures but you can follow the progress of the Bill by clicking here.

 "There have been some significant changes to food labelling laws made in this Parliament and I welcome those changes.
 However, more can be done and the discontent felt by the community at the lack of action taken on this issue is growing.

 "Consumers have a right to know and this Bill gives them that right.”

 This Bill is currently the best option for Palm Oil labelling on products, remembering that FSANZ only deal with issues relating to Food and Consumer Safety.
-So things are happening slowly but Senator Xenophon’s submission to parliament needs more support from the major parties and that’s where you can help too.
+So things are happening slowly but Senator Xenophon’s submission to parliament since his departure needs a new champion more support from the major parties and that’s where you can help too.

 What Can I Do To Help?